-MIAM is short for Mediation Information and Assessment Meeting.
-MIAM simply represents the first meeting you would have with your mediator, so they can help you with arrangements regarding children and finances and to understand if on-going mediation is the right option for you and your family.
+MIAM is short for Mediation Information and Assessment Meeting and represents the first meeting you would have with your mediator.
+This is to discuss arrangements regarding children and finances and to understand whether on-going mediation is the right option for you and your family.

 During your Mediation Information and Assessment Meeting, your mediator will advise on information and services that can support you and your family whilst you resolve any disputes.